At the foot of the Mount of Olives lays a beautiful grove of olive trees.

-Gethsemany or in Aramaic - Gath Shmanim means an olive press which, perhaps, stood there at the bottom of the mountain covered by olive trees.
+Gethsemane in Aramaic is Gath Shmanim when translated means an olive press which, perhaps, stood there at the foot of the mount covered by olive trees.

-8 old trees are called the dumb and speechless witnesses of Jesus agony and consequent arrest.
-Is it possible theoretically speaking that the olive tree will live such a long life?
-The answer is yes it is.
-The olive tree can live such a long life and while its trunk dries out and dies the tree can renew its life from the shoots that grow directly from the roots.
-Such shoots are called "netsarim" in Hebrew thus the name of Jesus hometown Natsereth (Nazareth) derives from this word.
+The olive tree can live such a long life and while its trunk dries out and dies, the tree can renew its life from the shoots that grow directly from the roots.
+Such shoots are called netsarim in Hebrew; thus, the name of Jesus’ hometown Natsereth (Nazareth) is derived from this word.

-The oldest olive trees in Israel perhaps grow in Bet Jenin surroundings.
+The oldest olive trees in Israel grow in Bet Jenin, a Palestinian city in the northern West Bank .
 There are also 5 trees in Arab villages Dir-Khana and Arabe that are considered very old.

 To find out the age of the olive tree by the ordinary method of counting year rings is impossible because they do not have any.
 There are two other possible methods for dating the trees.
 The first is a historical witnesses and C-14 analysis.
 The Cultural Association Coltiviamo la Pace of Florence, Italy studied and updated knowledge on the olive trees in the garden.
 The results on the estimated age of tree the trees according to radiocarbon method of the part of the trunks date back to around the 12th century.
 Specific years were provided for three of the trees: tree 1 -1198, tree 4-1092 and tree 7-1166.